tc39/proposal-compartments/README.md

   { import: '*' | string, as?: string, from: string } |
   { export: '*' | string, as?: string, from?: string };

-// Compartments support ECMAScript modules and linkage to other kinds of modules,
+// Loaders support ECMAScript modules and linkage to other kinds of modules,
 // notably allowing for JSON or WASM.
 // These must provide an initializer function and may declare bindings for
 // imported or exported names.